AdamTempest/Exercism_PHP_Solutions/README.md

 # Exercism_PHP_Solutions
- This repository includes various solutions I made for the problems from php section of exercism.org
+ Various solutions for the problems of php section from exercism.org